AlessioBarsi/next-js-simple-blog-spot/README.md

     ```bash
     npm run dev
     ```
-    You may change your user details
+    You may change your user details at /profile

 ### Screenshots
 <details>